Mean-field Variational Inference via Wasserstein Gradient Flow: Mean-Field Variational Inference via Wasserstein Gradient Flow

-For the Bayesian latent variable model in Section~\ref{sec:MFVI}, due to the conditional independence among discrete latent variables $Z_1,\ldots,Z_n$ given $\theta$ and $X^n$, it is easy to verify that a minimizer $\wht q_{Z^n}$ of optimization problem~\eqref{eqn: mean_field_optimization_problem} also factorizes as $\wht q_{Z^n} = \bigotimes_{i=1}^n\wht q_{Z_i}$.
-Consequently, the alternating minimization framework~\eqref{cavi} for solving mean-field optimization~\eqref{eqn: mean_field_optimization_problem} can be formulated as: for iteration $k=0,1,\ldots$,
+Due to the conditional independence among discrete latent variables $Z_1,\ldots,Z_n$ given $\theta$ and $X^n$, it is easy to verify that any minimizer $\wht q_{Z^n}$ of optimization problem~\eqref{eqn: mean_field_optimization_problem} also factorizes as $\wht q_{Z^n} = \bigotimes_{i=1}^n\wht q_{Z_i}$.
+Consequently, the alternating minimization framework~\eqref{cavi} for solving mean-field optimization~\eqref{eqn: mean_field_optimization_problem} under this model setting can be formulated as: for iteration $k=0,1,\ldots$,